Notharley/Smart-Contract/README.md

 2.Github

-3.Gitpod (for an online development environment)
+3.Remix and Gitpod (for an online development environment)

 ### Executing program